Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Conclusion and Discussion

 Our results demonstrate that structural priors at the connectome scale provide a powerful inductive bias for embodied control.
 Even when simplified to an unweighted directed graph without synapse counts or neurotransmitter types, the connectome is sufficient to drive diverse high-dimensional motor control.
 This suggests that wiring diagrams, long viewed as static anatomical maps, can be directly instantiated as functional networks for closed-loop control.

 From the perspective of machine learning, FlyGM offers an anchor point for neural architecture search.
 Instead of relying on existing artificial structures, we can adapt structures from evolved biological networks.
-This provides a systematic alternative to generic architectures, potentially improving data efficiency, stability, and generalizability across tasks.
+This provides a systematic alternative to generic architectures, potentially improving explainability, data efficiency, stability, and generalizability across tasks.
 The approach also opens the possibility of scaling to larger connectomes and more complex embodied agents, where the inductive biases of real nervous systems may be particularly advantageous.

-Several limitations highlight opportunities for future progress.
-First, more detailed and complete connectome could be implemented to improve our model.
+We identify several limitations and directions for future work.
+First, more detailed and complete connectome data, such as updated synapse detections~\citep{Yu2025} and refined cell-type or sex-specific annotations~\citep{Matsliah2023,Deutsch2025}, could be implemented to improve our model.
 Incorporating richer information may improve biological fidelity.
 Second, compared to MLP-based controllers, our model requires longer per-step computation and higher memory usage.
 Finally, extending the framework beyond locomotion will provide a more comprehensive test of the generality of connectome-based control.

-In summary, FlyGM transforms static whole-brain connectomes into a dynamic model that can be used for whole-body motor control.
-By grounding policy architectures in biological wiring diagrams, this approach suggests a possibility towards more nature-aligned AI systems, and provides a computational platform for understanding sensorimotor transformation.
+In summary, FlyGM transforms static whole-brain connectomes into a dynamic model that can be used for whole-body locomotion control.
+By grounding policy architectures in biological wiring diagrams, this approach suggests a direction towards more nature-aligned AI systems, and provides a computational platform for understanding sensorimotor control.